pteroctopus/faster.nvim/README.md

 | FasterEnableTreesitter       | Enables treesitter globally                                                                                      |
 | FasterEnableVimopts          | Enables neovim options connected to slowness of Neovim whn bif files are opened but only for the current buffer  |
 | FasterPrintConfig            | Prints faster.nvim configuration.
 Takes into account default configuration and user defined one and merges them. |

-# TODO

-- Implement checking toggle status of the feature before enable/disabling it.
-If something is disabled already it shouldn't be enabled after behaviour finishes